Apply for a hanging basket consent

 - Nothing in this consent absolves the applicant from obtaining Planning Permission where such is required

-- The baskets must not advertise any event product or business that is of a commercial nature except as follows: Any firm or association, or similar, paying for the baskets to be erected in a publicly maintainable precinct may incorporate their name or logo as part of the display provided that the wording or logo size and content are agreed with the and the Highway Authority in accordance with the Town and Country Planning (Control of Advertisement)(England) Regulations 2001 or any amendment thereto or superseding legislation
+- The applicant must obtain the necessary consent from its Local Planning Authority for any form of advertisement that is displayed on the basket(s).
+The baskets must not advertise any event, product or business that is of a commercial nature except as follows: Any firm or association, or similar, paying for the baskets to be erected in a publicly maintainable precinct may incorporate their name or logo as part of the display.

 - Hampshire Highway Authority, Street Lighting Maintenance Management plan, page 54 covers further, technical requirements for the erection of flower baskets.
 The following is a brief guide, but for the full details please refer to the plan